Q. I'm confused by all the choices. Which service should I apply for?

 If you reside in an apartment building, there is a good chance (above 50%) that Mansion-type Hikari is already installed in the building.
 If so, then that will usually be the best choice.
 If Mansion-type is not installed, then Family-type Hikari will be the best choice if permission can be obtained.
 (BBapply will help you get permission.)

 For residents of single-family houses, Mansion-type is not an option so the choice is between ADSL and Family-type Hikari.
-While ADSL may be easier to connect, especially if you have landline service, Family-type Hikari may be less expensive due to the very aggressive discounts offered by Flet's for the first two years of service.
+Hikari will be faster and more stable while ADSL may be easier to connect, especially if you have landline service.

 The actual speed of ADSL depends on the user's distance from the server located in the telephone exchange building and the vast majority of users are located within three or four kilometers of the server.
 For those users, the actual speed they receive will be between 3 and 50 Mbps.
 That is from 50 to 1000 times faster than dial-up connections.

-So, if you live in a single-family house and you want maximum speed, then you should apply for Flet's Family Hikari.
+So, if you live in a single-family house and you want maximum speed, then you should apply for Family-type Hikari.
 On the other hand, if the cost of the connection is an issue and you do not have to have the fastest speed possible, then applying for one of Yahoo!
-BB's slower versions may be the best way to go.
+BB's slower ADSL versions may be the best way to go.

 Regardless of which service you apply for, if we think you might be making an unwise selection (e.g., you chose a service that is more expensive than another that is equal in speed or better), we'll let you know before filing the application.